 Summer visitation: Make the transition smooth

-School will soon be out and divorced/separated parents are making plans and preparing for their children’s summer visitation.
+School is out and many divorced/separated parents are making plans and preparing for their children’s summer visitation.

 While some of this is determined by the parenting plan, every decree is different, according to Kris Jenkins, former University of Missouri Extension health specialist.
 Most will outline the visitation length, child support details and transportation responsibilities.
 Some parenting plans are not this specific and most can be adjusted by mutual agreement if it benefits your children.